The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 An important technique used in state-of-the-art physics calculations is enforcing constraints on tensors arising from conserved quantities.
-These are quantities such as total particle number or spin rotation symmetry which become conserved due to symmetries of the Hamiltonian operator.
+These are quantities such as total particle number or total spin along an axis which are conserved due to symmetries of the Hamiltonian operator.
 The value of each conserved quantity is known as a \emph{quantum number}.

-Quantum number conservation can be important since physical systems commonly preserve symmetries such as rotational symmetry or particle number conservation symmetry, making it necessary for simulations to conserve these to be comparable to experimental results.
-And conserving quantum numbers allows calculations to run much faster and use less memory because of a \emph{block-sparse} structure that is naturally imposed on the tensors in a tensor network.
+Quantum number conservation can be important since physical systems commonly respect symmetries such as rotational symmetry or particle number conservation symmetry, making it necessary for simulations to conserve these to be comparable to experimental results.
+Just as importantly, conserving quantum numbers allows calculations to run much faster and use less memory because of a \emph{block sparse} structure that is naturally imposed on the tensors in a tensor network \cite{SinghU1}.
+A detailed discussion of structures imposed by symmetries on tensors and tensor networks is given in Refs. \cite{SinghGlobal,SinghU1,SinghSU2}.

-The power of the ITensor approach to conserving quantum numbers is that quantum-number conserving, block-sparse ITensors offer nearly the same interface as regular dense ITensors.
-Algorithms can be written generically for dense ITensors and automatically work for the block-sparse case too.
+The power of the ITensor approach to conserving quantum numbers is that quantum number conserving ITensors offer nearly the same interface as regular, dense ITensors.
+Algorithms can be written generically for dense ITensors and automatically work for the symmetric case too, as long as tensors are correctly conjugated using the \inlinenohighlight{dag} function, which would be necessary to use to obtain correct results with complex-valued tensors anyway.

 The design of the ITensor quantum number (QN) system is that QN information is stored in Index objects in a fixed order.
-This information is queried when an ITensor is constructed to determine whether the storage should be block-sparse and the layout of the blocks.
+This information is queried when an ITensor is constructed to determine whether the storage should be block sparse, as well as the layout of the blocks, and which blocks are allocated.
 When such ITensors are summed, contracted, or factorized, optimized routines are used and the QN information is propagated to the indices of the resulting ITensor.

-As an illustrative example of ITensor's QN block-sparse system, say we have defined two indices with information about their QN subspaces:
+Currently ITensor only supports quantum numbers arising from symmetries under Abelian groups such as $U(1)$ or $\mathbb{Z}_n$, which are ubiquitous in physics.
+We are also in the planning stages of support for non-Abelian symmetries such as $SU(2)$ in a future version of ITensor, but the remainder of this section will discuss only the Abelian case.